 San Pedro is where we were based for 1.5 months as digital nomads in Lake Atitlan.

-It’s the most “backpackery” of all the towns, with a bustling tourist scene.
+It’s the most backpacker-friendly of all the towns, with a bustling tourist scene.
 It has a handful of great cafes, restaurants, and hotels, but nothing that really compares to Antigua.

 For a more bohemian vibe, head to San Marcos.

-For a bustling shopping and commercial scene, Panajachel is the gateway to the lake and will offer the best in terms of Wi-Fi stability.
-Pana is where will find Lake Atitlan’s only coworking spot — Selina Coworking/Coliving Hostel.
+For a bustling shopping and commercial scene, Panajachel is the gateway to the lake and will offer the best in terms of WiFi stability.
+Pana is also where you’ll find Lake Atitlan’s only coworking spot — Selina Coworking/Coliving Hostel, though they may have just been bought out.

-And if you’re more intrigued by arts, coffee, and local life, then try San Juan.
+And if you’re more intrigued by arts, coffee, and local life, then try San Juan La Laguna.

-From our experience, the Wi-Fi was a bit more unreliable in Lake Atitlan than in Antigua.
-We had several outages than desired.
+From our experience, the WiFi was a bit more unreliable in Lake Atitlan than in Antigua.
+We had more outages than desired.

 And on that note, a lot more spiders (and even scorpions) in our house, too.
-(But ’tis the reality of a tiny home perched on the slope of an ancient volcano.) 🦂
+But that’s the reality of a tiny home perched on the slope of an ancient volcano. 🦂

 As for housing options and availability, I will go into detail about that down below!